Azure/SimuLand/2_deploy/aadHybridIdentityADFS/README.md

 ![](../../resources/images/deploy/aadHybridIdentityADFS/2021-05-19_03_track_deployment.png)

-After 30-35 mins, most of the `on-prem` infrastructure and Azure Sentinel would be deployed.
+After 30-35 mins, most of the `on-prem` infrastructure and Microsoft Sentinel would be deployed.

 **Additional Notes**: While waiting for the installation of Microsoft Defender for Endpoint sensors, an endpoint extension might return an exception.
 However, if after checking the logs inside of the VM, and the error id is 35, it will continue checking for onboarding status and eventually finish the installation.